 The Villager buses carry 300 passengers from 66 villages in the Cotswolds every week

-The Villager is supported financially by Gloucestershire, Oxfordshire and Warwickshire County Councils which enables us to ensure that our fleet of five buses is maintained and regularly serviced and tested professionally, and that we can invest in new replacement buses as needed.
+The Villager is supported financially by Gloucestershire, Oxfordshire and Warwickshire County Councils which enables us to ensure that our fleet of six buses is maintained, serviced and regularly tested professionally, and that we can invest in new replacement buses as needed.
 Buses carry full insurance for passengers and drivers.
-All our drivers take the MIDAS bus proficiency course and are re-tested every three years to ensure that they as well as the buses are in the best possible condition to serve our passengers.
+All our drivers take the MIDAS minibus proficiency course and are re-tested every four years to ensure that they, as well as the buses, are in the best possible condition to serve our passengers.

-Payment for travel can be made in two ways: cash or national bus pass.
+Payment for travel can be made either by cash or national bus pass.

-Given the voluntary nature of our services, donations are always welcome as are new drivers who can commit to one morning or afternoon a fortnight (see Villager Bus Volunteer Drivers).
+Given the voluntary nature of our services, donations are always welcome as are new drivers who can commit to at least one morning or afternoon a fortnight (see Volunteer Drivers).